dmarke34/Audio-Visualizer/README.md

 ## 10/20

-Song #1: Hurrian Hymn No. 6 fdf
+Song #1: Hurrian Hymn No. 6

 - Considered the world's earliest melody
 - 1400 BCE